-Derivative transactions consist of interest rate swaps, etc., for financial liabilities connected to raising funds in order to avoid losses from future volatility in currency markets and interest rates on financial liabilities.
-Hedging methods and hedging objectives in hedge accounting, hedging policies, effective valuation methods for hedges and other related items are described in Note 2(e).
-Summary of Significant Accounting Policies - Derivatives and hedge accounting.
+Derivative transactions consist of option transactions, etc., for obligations, etc., resulting from the procurement of electric power.
+Hedging methods and hedging objectives in hedge accounting, hedging policies, effective valuation methods for hedges and other related items are described in Note 2(e), "Summary of Significant Accounting Policies - Derivatives and hedge accounting."